Tech Impact compare's and contrast's these cloud computing and collaboration software tools to best fit your nonprofit's needs.

 - Google for Nonprofits members are eligible for the free Nonprofit Edition of Google Apps.You will need to submit an existing Google Apps account to receive the Nonprofit Edition upgrade.

 - Qualified nonprofits can receive Office 365 Nonprofit E1 or Office 365 Nonprofit Business Essentials as a donation or they can upgrade to the advanced features in Office 365 Nonprofit E5, Office 365 Nonprofit E3, or Office 365 Nonprofit Business Premium at a significant discount.
+Learn more about how Office 365 for Nonprofits can help your nonprofit communicate more efficiently, saving time and increasing productivity.

 Storage and Accessibility: Office 365